What is Sustainability?

 The town of Waynesville’s largest single public energy use is the Rec Center at 30% of the total.
 This makes sense as it is the town’s largest building and sees the most use by residents and non-residents.
 An assessment done on the Rec Center shows its roof can hold enough solar cells to offset around 60% of its energy usage.
 This investment can pay itself back and provide savings to the town over the lifespan of the solar system.
 If batteries were added to the system, it could also serve as a large resilience hub for shelter and communication during disasters.

 The Best Buy and Belk buildings are currently the only two LEED certified buildings in Waynesville.
 LEED stands for Leadership in Energy & Environmental Design and is the globally recognized standard for sustainable buildings.
 Stores, schools, hospitals, warehouses and even houses can be LEED certified for new construction, renovations or operations.
 Although not LEED certified, the new Town Hall and the Finance building have around half the average building’s energy usage per square foot, meaning big savings to the town.
 More LED lights, more efficient HVACs and motion sensor lights and heating could reduce costs even further.
+To view the Town's Buildings 2023 Energy Report, please click here.

 The air in Smoky Mountains National Park is among the worst of any national park.
 This is primarily from prevailing winds carrying factory pollution which gets trapped in the mountains as well as local pollution from cars and trucks.
 Not only does it obscure the majestic views, it acidifies land and streams causing unhealthy trees, plants and aquatic animals.
 The ozone created is 2x higher than urban areas like Atlanta and exceeds harmful levels for humans on hot days at the higher altitudes and the nitrates in some streams approach the threshold for potable water.
 Increasing local EV use and renewable energy will help this problem.